These commentaries are based on Dr Gillman’s peer reviewed scientific papers, see Publications, and include a downloadable PDF.

 First things first

-The types of depression that MAOIs have been considered to be useful for, or have been ‘officially’ approved for, in the sources like the ‘Physicians’ desk reference’ PDR, reflect various non-scientific influences that have affected such matters over the last few decades.
+The types of depression that MAOIs have been considered to be useful for, or have been ‘officially’ approved for, in the sources like the ‘Physicians’ desk reference’ (PDR), reflect various non-scientific influences that have affected such matters over the last few decades.
 Also, guidelines are essentially derived from RCTs and generally include little information relating to experience derived from clinical practice.
 This biases information and opinion away from MAOIs (see section on bias in science in the main menu).

 A BMJ review by several eminent Australian toxicologists [15] strongly agrees with my views.
 I quote: